Two words that are guaranteed to reduce work place stress and improve productivity…

 The breathtakingly simple act of telling your staff how much you appreciate them will put smiles on faces and lift your workplace safety climate in an instant.

-Receiving praise triggers the release of dopamine, a neurotransmitter that lights up the reward and pleasure centres of the brain.
-Dopamine is well known as a bringer of happiness but interestingly, it also gives us improved problem solving skills, better attention spans and hugely boost creative thinking.
+Receiving praise triggers the release of a neurotransmitter that lights up the reward and pleasure centres of the brain.
+This neurotransmitter is well known as a bringer of happiness but interestingly, it also gives us improved problem solving skills, better attention spans and hugely boost creative thinking.
 Praise has also been scientifically shown to improve motor skills and memory.

 As with all rewards, the fuzzy glow from receiving genuine praise and recognition is addictive and elicits the same response in all of us: we lift our game in anticipation of receiving more.
 Appreciated people are happier and nicer to each other, so there is a domino effect that can sweep through your company at every level.
 People also take that happiness home with them too.